 However, I decided to make a frittata with mine.
 To make this spanish-style omelette you do need to boil or steam the potatoes first, which does add a bit of extra time…so why not plan this in for the day after you serve boiled new potatoes as a simple accompaniment and make extra, so you already have some cooked new potatoes ready and raring to go?
 A great way to love your leftovers!

 The flavours of this frittata were inspired by a recent trip to M&S where the kids and I did the Dreaded School Uniform Shop – actually it wasn’t that bad (well, apart from the paying part!).
 I try to make buying school uniform as fun as possible.
 I get the kids to try on all their old stuff at home first and see what doesn’t fit – we always have a bit of a giggle as something is always way too small.
-Then we drive down to M&S – my absolute favourite school uniform shop – reasonably calm, good value for money and I know it will last (my daughter, who is going into year 3, still has skirts that I bought for her reception year!).
+Then we drive down to M&S – my absolute favourite school uniform shop – reasonably calm, good value for money and I know it will last.
 Once we’ve bought all the stuff, we hit the café!
 My kids (and I) absolutely adore the M&S café so this is always a bit of a treat for us all.

 One of my favourite dishes on the menu is their Quiche Lorraine and that is the dish that inspired this frittata.
 I love all the flavours in a Quiche Lorraine, but I don’t usually have time to make a quiche at home – all that chilling and blind baking brings me out in cold sweats!
 So when I got this little parcel of potatoes (and an accompanying recipe for a different kind of frittata), I began to wonder if I could create those wonderful Quiche Lorraine flavours in frittata form instead…and the answer is yes!
 Even better, making a frittata is so much quicker and easier than making a quiche.
 I had this frittata done and dusted in less than half an hour – and that’s including cooking the potatoes first!